-Fans of Outlander have been wondering whether or not Captain Black Jack Randall was based on a real person or not.
+Fans of Outlander often wonder whether or not Captain Black Jack Randall was based on a real person or not.

 Season three of Outlander saw the death of Captain Black Jack Randall, which led to questions about whether or not the tyrannical redcoat was actually based on a real figure.